Earth Day 2023

 Q:I would like to work instead of paying cash for the festival.
 How do I do that?

 There are several work exchange committees: Site, ERI Booth/Welcome Tent, Registration, Trash, Sanitation, Front Gate, Traffic, Safety, Kitchen, and Children’s Tent.
-Work Exchange is 4 hours for tent camping and 6 hours for cabin camping.
+Work Exchange is 4 hours for tent camping.
 If you would like to do Work Exchange please email firstname.lastname@example.org with your name, contact information, and top three choices of work exchange committees.

 Q:What is the price for a day pass at Earth Day?

-A day pass for Earth Day is the same price as the weekend admission, $25.
+A day pass for Earth Day is $60.

 Q:Where can I camp?

 Camping is allowed in all the camping areas and on Sunset Ridge.
 You can not tent on trails, in rituals areas, or past First Field.
-Maps will be available at registration if you are not familiar with the land.
+Maps may be available at registration if you are not familiar with the land or one can be found HERE.
 Camp site selection is on a first-come, first-serve basis.

 Q:I need electricity at my campsite.
 Will a campsite be reserved for me?